digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 This ensures **subtransaction privacy** as a participant receives only the data for the witnesses it hosts, not all of the transaction.
 Each Canton participant persists all messages it receives from the sequencer, including the views.

-Moreover, Canton hides the transaction contents from the domain too.
+Moreover, Canton hides the transaction contents from the sync domain too.
 To that end, the submitting participant encrypts the views using the following hybrid encryption scheme:

 #.
 It generates cryptographic randomness for the transaction, the transaction seed.